-- Chairs and Directors of departments shall have the choice of receiving during their term as Chair/Director either an annual stipend or research allowance of 10% of B1 or an additional 1/2 EYS per year of service as Chair/Director beyond those EYS to which they would have been otherwise entitled.
-Where the full duties of a Chair/Director are carried out by a less than full-time member (e.g. part-time, reduced-time, partially-retired), the additional 1/2 EYS shall be adjusted upwards by dividing .5 EYS by the member's specified proportion of full-time employment. - XVI.2.2 Chairs and Directors of departments shall also receive no less than 0.5, and no greater than 1.0 course reduction during each academic year, except that members serving an initial term as chair of a department may receive an additional 0.5 course reduction in their first year.
-The course reduction a particular chair or director receives will be determined by their Dean and will be based on the anticipated administrative workload and should take into consideration (but not be limited to) the following factors: - i. the number and nature of course offerings administered by department - ii. the number and nature of students for which the department has total or shared responsibility; - iii. the scope and nature of external partnerships/agreements in which the department has responsibilities; - iv. the scope and nature of practica, placements, internships, and exchanges managed by the department; - v. the number and classification of administrative staff within department; - vi. the number of faculty (including limited term) and sessional instructors in a department; - vii. the number of teaching assistants, graduate assistants, demonstrators employed within a department. - viii. the member's ongoing research program.
+- XVI.2.1 Chairs and Directors of Departments shall have the choice of receiving during their term as Chair/Director either an annual stipend or research allowance of 10% of B1 or an additional 1/2 EYS per year of service as Chair/Director beyond those EYS to which they would have been otherwise entitled.
+Where the full duties of a Chair/Director are carried out by a less than full-time member (e.g. part-time, reduced-time, partially-retired), the additional 1/2 EYS shall be adjusted upwards by dividing .5 EYS by the member's specified proportion of full-time employment. - XVI.2.2 Chairs and Directors of Departments shall also receive no less than 0.5, and no greater than 1.0 course reduction during each academic year, except that members serving an initial term as Chair of a Department may receive an additional 0.5 course reduction in their first year.
+Chairs and Directors who hold teaching-intensive appointments shall receive no less than 1.0, and no greater than 1.5 course reduction during each academic year, except that members serving an initial term as Chair of a Department may receive an additional 0.5 course reduction in their first year.
+The course reduction a particular chair or director receives will be determined by their Dean and will be based on the anticipated administrative workload and should take into consideration (but not be limited to) the following factors: - 1) the number and nature of course offerings administered by department - 2) the number and nature of students for which the department has total or shared responsibility; - 3) the scope and nature of external partnerships/agreements in which the department has responsibilities; - 4) the scope and nature of practica, placements, internships, and exchanges managed by the department; - 5) the number and classification of administrative staff within department; - 6) the number of faculty (including limited term) and sessional instructors in a department; - 7) the number of teaching assistants, graduate assistants, demonstrators employed within a department.

-XVI.2.3 A signed copy of the letter of appointment of each Chair/Director detailing all forms of compensation, including course reductions, shall be provided to the Association.
+- 8) the member's ongoing research program. - XVI.2.3 A signed copy of the letter of appointment of each Chair/Director detailing all forms of compensation, including course reductions, shall be provided to the Association.